henryAdap/Serverless/README.md

 In this article, we're going to build a serverless Pokemon RESTful API services with a "Serverless Framework".
 Checkout below table for reference.

-The code for this article can be found here: https://github.com/sagar-gavhane/pokemon-app

 #	ENDPOINT	METHOD	DESCRIPTION
-1	pokemon/	GET	Get a list of all pokemon from the database 2	pokemon/{id}	GET	Get a specific pokemon.
+1	henry/	GET	Get a list of all pokemon from the database 2	henry/{id}	GET	Get a specific pokemon.
-3	pokemon/	POST	Add new pokemon to the database.
+3	henry/	POST	Add new pokemon to the database.
-4	pokemon/{id}	PUT	Update existing pokemon.
+4	henry/{id}	PUT	Update existing pokemon.
-5	pokemon/{id}	DELETE	Delete existing pokemon.
+5	henry/{id}	DELETE	Delete existing pokemon.
 Prerequisites
 Install the following tools and frameworks: